muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 >while a Greek-speaking Muslim who knew no Turkish was considered
 >Turkish and expelled to Turkey

-- Then the founders wanted to "de-Islamize" the term, so Muslims who became Turks, who mostly were not Turks, had to de-Islamize (and later re-Islamize -post 80s-).
+- But the founders wanted to "de-Islamize" the term as well, so Muslims who became Turks, who mostly were not Turks, had to de-Islamize (and later re-Islamize -post 80s-).
 Confused yet?

 - As the Turkist ideology cannot be maintained logically, founders had to appeal to 10,000 years of Anatolian custom around ancestor